eth-fabric/website/docs/education/based-rollups/Based-Rollups-Components.md

     - [repo](https://github.com/ethereum-commitments/urc)

 ---

 ## L2 Components
-Below are sub-components that are focused on ...
+For a rollup to adopt based sequencing, it needs to make changes to its L2 infrastructure.
+Below are sub-components that help with this.

 ### Lookahead Window